trodrigueza/cyphergusting/README.md

 Implementing some classic Cryptosistems from book Cryptography: Theory and Practice.

-See `main` for example.
+Run `main` for example.

-Types implemented:
+Types supported:
 - Caesar.
 - Substitution.
+- Affine.